rrh2023/NBA-Finder/README.md

 * Height & Weight

 ## Usage
 People can simply type in the name of their desired player and the chrome extension will display the data.
-No action for submitting needing.
+No action for submitting needed.

+## Technologies
+* HTML
+* CSS
+* JavaScript

 ## Acknowledgement